ignifymedia/ignifymedia.github.io/README.md

-# portfolio
+# portfolio site

-Github page at padi.github.io/portfolio.
+Github page at ignifymedia.github.io.
 Simply put, it takes index.html and serves it to padi.github.io/portfolio.
 But to rapidly iterate on the content and feel, I use mobirise to build the site.